-Ebola patient transferred to London
+Ebola patient in Britain transferred to London

 London — A British health care worker who contracted the Ebola virus in West Africa has been transferred from Scotland to an isolation unit in London for specialist treatment.